Rendow/Counter/README.md

 ## React + TypeScript + Redux

+## Just counter
-## Just counter, you can try it https://rendow.github.io/Counter
+You can try it https://rendow.github.io/Counter